raistlinJ/core-topo-gen/validation/README.md

 Notes:
 - Some constraints are semantic (e.g., certain attributes only used for specific sections).
 In XSD 1.0 these are modeled as optional attributes and are documented in the schema comments.
 - Density is constrained to 0..1, item `factor` is constrained to 0..1, and typical numeric attributes are non-negative.

+### Enumerated Helper Attributes (Added)

+To aid downstream tooling, several optional helper attributes were introduced (all optional; absence means legacy behavior):

+Traffic Section:
+- `traffic_kind`: One of `Random`, `TCP`, `UDP`, `CUSTOM`.
+When present it SHOULD be consistent with (or a refinement of) the existing `selected` attribute.
+Use `CUSTOM` when a plugin or external script defines behavior beyond built‑in generators.

+Vulnerabilities Section:
+- `vuln_kind`: One of `Random`, `Type/Vector`, `Specific`.
+	- Use `Specific` when concrete identifiers like `v_name` or `v_path` are set.
+	- Use `Type/Vector` when selection is categorical via `v_type` / `v_vector` but not a single explicit vuln artifact.
+	- `Random` indicates stochastic selection at runtime.

+Segmentation Section:
+- `segmentation_kind`: One of `Random`, `Firewall`, `NAT`, `CUSTOM` to signal rule generation strategy. `CUSTOM` may correspond to bespoke rule bundles or external policy engines.

+These attributes are purely descriptive for schema-level validation and do not alter existing required semantics; runtime components may leverage them for clearer reporting or stricter linting.